Oscillatory Hierarchical Reservoirs for Human-like Rhythm Perception and Anticipation: Methods

 The weight matrix, $\mathbf{W}$, of the reservoir is computed as:

 where $\mathbf{I}$ is the identity matrix.
-In this formulation, the reservoir update equations (Eq. \ref{eq:W_matrix_calculation}) closely resemble the FDTD update equations, implying strong symmetry constraints on the $\mathbf{W}$ matrix.
+In this formulation, the reservoir update Eqs.~\eqref{eq:W_matrix_calculation} closely resemble the FDTD update equations, implying strong symmetry constraints on the $\mathbf{W}$ matrix.
+The subtraction of \((1-\alpha)\mathbf{I}\) is required because \(\mathbf{W}\) is embedded inside the leaky reservoir update.
+In the locally linear regime, the effective transition matrix is \((1-\alpha)\mathbf{I}+\alpha\mathbf{W}\), which equals the FDTD update matrix \(\mathbf{A}\).
+Thus, even if some entries of \(\mathbf{W}\) appear strongly negative after rescaling by \(1/\alpha\), the effective state transition remains the intended FDTD operator.
 The local value of $c$ determines the responsiveness of the $p$-neuron to inputs from neighboring $o$-neurons.
 Together with the coupling to its neighbors, this can result in local resonances, where small $c$ values correspond to low-frequency resonances, a phenomenon akin to physical systems.
+In our implementation, each reservoir layer operates on a $40 \times 40$ spatial grid ($n = 40$), yielding $1{,}600$ primary neurons $p_{i,j}$ and $3{,}200$ intermediate neurons ($o_{x,i,j}$ and $o_{y,i,j}$), for a total of $4{,}800$ units per layer.
+The full hidden state vector $h_t$ in Eq.~\eqref{eq:model} therefore has dimension $3n^2 = 4{,}800$, and the structured weight matrix $W \in \mathbb{R}^{4800 \times 4800}$ is derived from the FDTD discretization in Eq.~\eqref{eq:wave_eq}.
+Because $\mathbf{W}$ is derived from the FDTD transition matrix $\mathbf{A}$ through Eq.~\eqref{eq:W_matrix_calculation}, its diagonal entries remain close to 1.
+These near-unity values ensure that the effective transition $(1-\alpha)\mathbf{I}+\alpha\mathbf{W}$ reproduces $\mathbf{A}$.

-By introducing a gradient in $c$ on top of random values, a reservoir with both slow (low-frequency resonances) and fast (high-frequency resonances) dynamics can be achieved, as shown in Fig.~\ref{fig:overview}.
-The variable $k$ controls the information propagation speed between $p$-neurons via the $o$-neurons.
-Increasing $k$ results in more heavily damped resonances.
+By introducing a gradient in $c$ on top of random values, a reservoir with both slow (low-frequency resonances) and fast (high-frequency resonances) dynamics can be achieved, as shown in Fig.~\ref{fig:2}.
+Specifically, $c$ is initialized on an $n \times n$ 2D spatial grid combining a deterministic spatial gradient along the $i$-axis,

-The output weights for each layer are optimized using gradient descent to facilitate the accurate learning and prediction of complex rhythmic patterns.
-The weight update is governed by the following gradient equation:

-where $\gamma$ denotes the learning rate, and $l_{\mathrm{MSE}}$ represents the Mean Square Error for layer $l$.
-This process is iterated over multiple steps to refine the weights.